ouya/docs/unity.md

 # Dependencies #

-The OUYA Plugin has dependencies on the Android SDK for packaging and deploying Android applications.
+The `Cortex TV` Plugin has dependencies on the Android SDK for packaging and deploying Android applications.

-The OUYA Plugin includes prebuilt Java and Native plugins, recompiling the Java and Native plugin is no longer required.
+The `Cortex TV` Plugin includes prebuilt Java and Native plugins, recompiling the Java and Native plugin is no longer required.

 Android SDK - [http://developer.android.com/sdk/index.html?hl=sk](http://developer.android.com/sdk/index.html?hl=sk)

-# OUYA SDK API #
+# Cortex TV SDK API #

-Be sure to be on the `Android` platform before invoking the OUYA SDK API.
+Be sure to be on the `Android` platform before invoking the `Cortex TV` SDK API.

 ```
 #if UNITY_ANDROID && !UNITY_EDITOR